 Finite Element Method

-Welcome to my first post here.
+Welcome to my first post here from AutoCAD Course in Pune.
 Let’s begin the discussion about the Importance of Finite element Analysis.
 Now the reason I chose to discuss analysis prior to 3D modeling is that Analysis is the end of the whole design process.
 If your product fails in Analysis, then you have to restructure the product along with its material, depends on the particular condition.
 Hence consideration of analysis while modeling is of utmost importance.
 Analyzing the product assures the authenticity of predefined assumptions and further clears the path to make changes in order to optimize the product.
 At AutoCAD Classes in Pune, you will get to know more about FEM and its importance in the analysis.
 In analytical methods, Finite element methods are widely used for reasons we will discuss in detail below.

 Ever since the evolution of science, we are concentrating on the study of a matter, digging it to the cellular level.
 Over the years now we have learned that such tiniest particles behave in a particular manner under the particular situation, making a property of a material.
 Dividing a matter into tiny parts, we get to observe its nature across different conditions.
 Finite element analysis works on a similar principle, dividing a product into a number of elements to examine its properties in different situations.
 This method is called a method of discretization.
 In engineering analysis, there are complex structures working in extreme natural/artificial environments.
 Such complex structures are hard to examine as a whole, hence scientists started the method of discretization.
 After discretization, the structure needs to be examined analytically.
 For analytical methods, FEA uses differential equations.
 Before proceeding further, let’s talk about differential equations and their significance in Finite element analysis for a while.